INF800/whoami/_posts/ReinforcementLearning/2020-10-18-q-learning.md

 ![](assets/blogs/rf/enveg.png)

-> There will be some states in environment leading to the end of the game - either by winning or by losing.
+> There will be some states in the environment leading to the end of the game - either by winning or by losing.
 When reaching that state, environment must reset.
 Let us call these states **Terminal States**

 ### 2. Agent

-Agent has two main funtions - making actions and learning.
+Agents have two main functions - making actions and learning.

 #### A. Making Actions (Output of Agent)

-Agent can make any of the actions mentioned above.
+An agent can make any of the actions mentioned above.
 It can either explore (make moves randomly) or exploit (make best moves).
 While training, moves are more random which generate optimal Q-Table (we will talk about in next section).
 For making best moves, Q-Table is used.

 ![](assets/blogs/rf/agent_action.png)